Alejogb1/job-board/blog-data/why-am-i-having-trouble-processing-airship-deep-links-on-xamarinios.md

 id: "why-am-i-having-trouble-processing-airship-deep-links-on-xamarinios"
 ---

-alright, let's talk about airship deep links and xamarin.ios. it’s a frustrating problem, i've been there myself, banging my head against the wall wondering why seemingly simple deep links refuse to play nice. it always feels like there's some gremlin lurking in the routing mechanism.
+, let's talk about airship deep links and xamarin.ios. it’s a frustrating problem, i've been there myself, banging my head against the wall wondering why seemingly simple deep links refuse to play nice. it always feels like there's some gremlin lurking in the routing mechanism.

 first off, let’s be clear: the core issue usually isn’t with airship itself, not directly anyway. it's almost always how xamarin.ios and the ios platform handle url schemes and universal links. airship is just a messenger, delivering the payload – the url. the real challenge is intercepting that url correctly in your xamarin.ios app.